SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

  ```

 The CSample constructor is, as one would expect, the appropriate place to initialize member variables.
 Additionally, it can be used to override inherited members from the base CFrmApplication class, like the display properties.
-In the future, more display attributes, like to control bit frame buffer and depth-stencil bit depths, will be exposed.
+In the future, more display attributes, like frame buffer and depth-stencil bit depths, will be exposed.

 NOTE: The member variable m_OpenGLESVersion defaults to GLES2.
 However, you can set it to GLES3 in order to enable OpenGLES 3.0 functionality.